lucaong/lucaongaro.eu/source/_posts/2013-11-10-scala-pattern-matching-and-validation-of-structured-input.markdown

 }
 ```

-The code that handles validation and decomposition stays in one single object,
+The code that handles validation and decomposition stays in one single place,
 only responsible of these two operation that always go together.
-Freed from
+We also
+removed the need of a wrapping class, so we only work with plain strings.
+Freed
-validation/decomposition concerns, the rest of the application code also
+from validation/decomposition concerns, the rest of the application code also
 becomes very legible, with a clear and symmetric way to handle the case of
 invalid input.